adisvara/E-commerce-frontend-project/TASK.md

 ### 1. Data Table Integration

 - Fetch product data from `https://dummyjson.com/products` using **TanStack Query**.
-- Either use the existing DataTable component located in `src/components/table/data-table.tsx` to display the data, or install tanstack table (https://tanstack.com/table)
+- Use the existing DataTable component located in `src/components/table/data-table.tsx` to display the data.
 - You should only pass data and configuration (columns, rows, etc.) as props — do not modify the internal implementation of this component.

 ### 2. Pagination